-Our nominating, governance and corporate sustainability committee is comprised of Evelyn Dilsaver, Ian Sacks and Robert Selander, each of whom is a non-employee member of our board of directors.
-Mr. Sacks is the chair of our nominating, governance and corporate sustainability committee.
+Our nominating, governance and corporate sustainability committee is comprised of Evelyn Dilsaver, Ian Sacks, Robert Selander, and Debra McCowan, each of whom is a non-employee member of our board of directors.
+Ms. Dilsaver is the chair of our nominating, governance and corporate sustainability committee.
 Our board of directors has determined that each member of our nominating, governance and corporate sustainability committee meets the requirements for independence under NASDAQ listing requirements.
-The responsibilities of our nominating, governance and corporate sustainability committee were expanded in March 2021, with our nominating, governance and corporate sustainability committee responsible for, among other things:
+Our nominating, governance and corporate sustainability committee is responsible for, among other things:

-- evaluating and making recommendations regarding the qualifications, composition, organization, and governance of our board of directors; - identifying and screening individuals qualified to become members of our board of directors and making recommendations regarding the selection and approval of nominees for director; - overseeing the annual evaluation of and reporting to the board of directors on the performance and effectiveness of the board of directors and its committees; - overseeing the Company's strategy, policies, programs and public reporting relating to corporate social responsibility matters, including with respect to environmental, social and governance sustainability matters; and - reviewing and making recommendations regarding our corporate governance guidelines and overseeing our corporate governance practices, including reviewing and making recommendations regarding other documents and policies in our corporate governance framework.
+- evaluating and making recommendations regarding the qualifications, composition, organization, and governance of our board of directors; - identifying and screening individuals qualified to become members of our board of directors and making recommendations regarding the selection and approval of nominees for director; - overseeing the annual evaluation of and reporting to the board of directors on the performance and effectiveness of the board of directors and its committees; - overseeing the Company's strategy, policies, programs and public reporting relating to corporate social responsibility matters, including with respect to environmental, social and governance sustainability matters; and reviewing and making recommendations regarding our corporate governance guidelines and overseeing our corporate governance practices, including reviewing and making recommendations regarding other documents and policies in our corporate governance framework.

 Our nominating, governance and corporate sustainability committee operates under a written charter that satisfies NASDAQ listing requirements.
 A copy of the charter of our nominating, governance and corporate sustainability committee is available on the Corporate Governance section of our Investor Relations webpage: ir.healthequity.com.
-During the fiscal year ended January 31, 2021, our nominating, governance and corporate sustainability committee held six meetings.
+During the fiscal year ended January 31, 2022, our nominating, governance and corporate sustainability committee held four meetings.